Collision Theory in Equilibrium – HSC Chemistry

 • Pressure/volume.
 Changes in pressure and volume affect the collision rate between gaseous particles as they occupy the most volume.
 An increase in pressure (or reduction in volume) increases the rate of collision.

-• Temperature determines the amount of heat energy in a system.
+• Temperature is the measurement of the average kinetic energy in a system.
 A higher temperature (greater energy) means particles move about quicker at greater kinetic energy.
 This in turn increases the collision rate between them.

 What Affects Activation Energy?